 Stormwater Regulatory Gaps

-Transformers that are currently in operation containing PCB concentrations less than 50 ppm are categorized as PCB-free and do not require removal.
+Transformers and other electrical equipment that contain PCBs remain in operation s.
 These transformers have the potential to release PCBs during failure and to contaminate stormwater at levels that may impact water quality.
+Bulk products such as paints and caulks also release PCBs to stormwater.
 While not necessarily indicating any needed changes, NPDES regulated stormwater dischargers do not currently have effluent concentration limits for PCBs in their permits.
 All Bay jurisdictions have adopted human health criterion to prevent potential carcinogenic impacts from the consumption of fish.
 However, this criterion is currently only applicable to ambient waters.

 Stormwater Programmatic Gaps

-PMPs are required to address PCB load reductions from unregulated and NPDES regulated stormwater that have been allocated through TMDL development.
+PMPs are required to address PCB load reductions from unregulated and NPDES-regulated stormwater that have been allocated through TMDL development.
 Currently no jurisdiction within the Bay has begun implementing TMDLs to reduce these loads.
 A PMP framework should include an approach for identifying sources of contamination within the watershed which contribute PCBs to unregulated and NPDES regulated stormwater and provide guidance on best management practices (BMPs) and treatment technology for controlling or reducing sources of PCBs.

 Stormwater BMPs designed to reduce nutrients and sediments may also provide a secondary benefit of removing PCBs, which preferentially bind to the organic carbon fraction of sediments.
 There is insufficient knowledge regarding the effectiveness of PCB removal from these BMPs.